 The book analyzes how prominent leaders, including Jim Wallis, Ron Sider, and Tony Campolo, responded to key political and social issues over the past four decades.
 Progressive evangelicals combated racial inequalities, endorsed feminism, promoted economic justice, and denounced American nationalism and militarism.
 At the same time, most leaders opposed abortion and refused to affirm homosexual behavior, even as they defended gay civil rights.
 Gasaway demonstrates that, while progressive evangelicals have been caught in the crossfire of partisan conflicts and public debates over the role of religion in politics, they have offered a significant alternative to both the Religious Right and the political left.

 "I see Progressive Evangelicals and the Pursuit of Social Justice as the "go-to" book on this subject.
 Fair-minded, comprehensive, well organized, and accessible, the story opens up to many tantalizing topics.
-Against all odds, these progressives, while they did not prevail, they endured, had many victories, and eclipsed the many better known mainline Protestants in American public life.
+Against all odds, these progressives, while they did not prevail, endured, had many victories, and eclipsed the many better known mainline Protestants in American public life.
 These progressives did find ways to cohere, witness, and have impact.
 This is not a story of a final victory, but one with a kind of suspense."

 --Martin E. Marty, The University of Chicago Divinity School